sigmorphon/sigmorphon.github.io/index.md

 <span style="color: red;"><b>For the time being, please direct all concerns to the secretary: gnicola2 at jhu.edu</b></span>

-Welcome to the home page of the ACL Special Interest Group on Computational Morphology and Phonology (SIGMORPHON), formerly SIGPHON.
+Welcome to the home page of the ACL Special Interest Group on Computational Morphology and Phonology (SIGMORPHON).
 We are a forum for exchanging news of recent research developments and other matters of interest in computational morphology and phonology.

 **Workshops:** SIGMORPHON also organizes [workshops]({{ "/workshops" | absolute_url }}) in computational morphology and phonology.
-The next meeting (outside our biennial cycle) will be the [16th SIGMORPHON Workshop]({{ "/workshops/2019" | absolute_url }}), which will take place at ACL 2019 in Florence, Italy on 2 August.
+Our most recent meeting (outside our biennial cycle) was the [16th SIGMORPHON Workshop]({{ "/workshops/2019" | absolute_url }}), which took place at ACL 2019 in Florence, Italy on 2 August.

-**Shared tasks:** SIGMORPHON is organizing the [SIGMORPHON 2019 shared task](sharedtasks/2019) on learning morphological inflection.
-It will be presented during ACL 2019.
+**Shared tasks:** SIGMORPHON organized the [SIGMORPHON 2019 shared task](sharedtasks/2019) on learning morphological inflection.
+It was presented during ACL 2019.
 We also organized [three previous shared tasks]({{ "/sharedtasks" | absolute_url }}).
 Thanks to all those who participated!

 ---